 Measurement and Verification

 M & V. After J S D T are completed we test the final system for correct air flow to each register and compare it to the designed system.
 The airflow can be adjusted at each register to complete the fine tuning.
-This testing can be done by the HVAC Company or an Energy Star ™ rater, HERS Rater or other individual familiar with this procedure.
+If you’re searching for a manual J calculation near me, this testing can be done by the HVAC Company or an Energy Star ™ rater, HERS Rater or other individual familiar with this procedure.